Gili Trawangan information....

 Gili Trawangan can be walked along the beach and Stud Stables have experienced and professional guides.
 Even though the routes are very relaxed and not at all challenging the horse rides are suited to more practiced riders.

 Karma Kayak is the perfect way to combine sports with nature.
-Full training and a practice session with a qualified NKB/BCU instructor is given prior to embarking on a paddle across the channel to neighbouring Gili Meno for a picnic lunch.
+Full training and a practice session with a qualified NKB/BCU instructor is given prior to embarking on a paddle across the channel to neighboring Gili Meno for a picnic lunch.

 A good way to round off a beach day is to catch sunset at `North Beach’ with jugs of Sangria and fresh Tapas and BBQs.